rynaardb/hackintosh-strix-z490i/README.md

 1. Create your USB mappings and export it using Hackintool.

-2. Open the exported USBPorts.kext by right clicking on it and select "Show Package Contents.
-Next, open Contents/info.plist using any text editor.
+2. Open the exported USBPorts.kext by right clicking on it and select "Show Package Contents

+3. Open Contents/info.plist using any text editor.

-3. In your text editor search for the text `HS10` and add the following entry right below </dict> of the H10 key:
+4. In your text editor search for the text `HS10` and add the following entry right below </dict> of the H10 key:

 ```xml
 <key>HS11</key>